Donella365/azure-active-directory-lab/README.md

 ## Clean Up

 Do not delete the VM if continuing to Lab 03 — the Windows Server VM is reused as a log forwarder for the Splunk SIEM lab.

 ---

+## Key Learning
+Tried to create an OU named `Computers`.
+It failed immediately.
+Active Directory had already created the built-in `Computers` container when the server was promoted to a Domain Controller.
+My command wasn't the issue — I was trying to create something that already existed.
+Every fresh AD domain has this container by default; it's expected behavior, not a mistake.

+---